jmjustis/BasketballData/README.md

 From these datasets we can see that actually players with a medium level of experience (3-8) years seem to have the largest salaries both total and average contract and players with the most experience have the lowest total and average salaries.
 Based on the chart showing performance and experience younger players in this dataset have much higher production than older players.
 We would have suspected that more older players would have higher total career earnings but since our data set only has salary information for 415 players out of the 4500 total players in the set, it Is likely that these observations are not reflective of the whole.

+### Statistics & Visualizations for Business Question 2: First Draft Pick

-### Statistics & Visualizations for Business Question 3
+### Statistics & Visualizations for Business Question 3: Optimal Geolocation

 ## 5. Data Modeling

+### Data Modeling for Business Question 1: Salary vs. Player Performance
 ### Linear Models
 For the salary dataset we did two linear models with both total salary and average salary vs our performance statistic, PRA.
 ![Picture8](https://user-images.githubusercontent.com/80026659/208272780-f04181cc-5448-4bb1-8aaf-b854566bd498.png)